mculhane/project-notebook/November 9.md

     semantics of due/start dates with recurrences and dependencies.
 * 2 hours
-  * Played around more with Sublime Text plugins and focused on how they can create/modify settings and menu items
+  * Played around more with Sublime Text plugins and focused on how they can create/modify settings and menu items.
 * 0.75 hours
-  * Worked on project notebook and
+  * Worked on project notebook and created critique summary.

 ## Post-critique summary